r3c/cottle/docs/page/04-configuration.rst

 TrimFirstAndLastBlankLines
 --------------------------

 :prop:`DocumentConfiguration.TrimFirstAndLastBlankLines` removes end of line followed by blank characters at beginning and end of plain text blocks.
-You may have to introduce two line breaks instead of one when interleaving plain texts and commands so one of them is preserved:
+You may have to introduce two line breaks instead of one when interleaving plain text and code blocks so one of them is preserved, or use ``{" "}`` to force some whitespaces at the beginning or end of plain text blocks.

 .. code-block:: plain
     :caption: Cottle template

-    You have {len(messages)}
+    You have {len(messages)} message
     {if len(messages) > 1:
         s
     }

-    in your inbox
+    {" "}in your inbox.

+    I can force

+    {"line breaks"}

+    to appear.

 .. code-block:: csharp
     :caption: C# source